-Hi, my name is Ryan Huey and I am a PhD candidate in Michigan State University’s Department of History.
+My name is Ryan Huey and I am a PhD candidate in Michigan State University’s Department of History.
 In the summer of 2014, I completed my master’s degree in African American history at MSU.
-My research in those first two years of graduate study centered on the intersection of race, gender identity, politics, culture, media, and music during and after the Black Power movement.
-My thesis, entitled “‘My Logo is Branded on Your Skin’: The Wu-Tang Clan, Authenticity, Black Masculinity, and the Rap Music Industry,” explored these issues in depth through a case study of 1990s rap group, the Wu-Tang Clan.
-Placing the eclectic rappers and their signature sound in historical context, I detailed several important themes: the impact of the War on Drugs on Staten Island Black youth in the 1980s and 1990s; the process by which Hong Kong action cinema garnered a cult following among Black New Yorkers; the entrenchment of rap music in the recorded music industry, and the legacy of African American chess in Brooklyn.
+My thesis, entitled “‘My Logo is Branded on Your Skin’: The Wu-Tang Clan, Authenticity, Black Masculinity, and the Rap Music Industry,” placed the collective of rappers and their innovative aesthetics in historical context.
+I detailed several important themes: the impact of the War on Drugs on Staten Island Black youth in the 1980s and 1990s; the process by which Hong Kong action cinema garnered a cult following among Black New Yorkers; the entrenchment of rap music in the recorded music industry, and the legacy of African American chess in Brooklyn.